sayashin/productsPriceCalculator/README.md

-need to install node modules if you want to run it
+need to run via node
+or you can download the .exe file